Irish cricket team in England in 2019

 The Ireland cricket team toured England in July 2019 to play a one-off four-day Test match at Lord's.
-It was the first Test match to be played between the two sides, and was England's first four-day Test match since they toured New Zealand in 1970–71.
+It was the first ever Test match between the two sides, and England's first four-day Test match since they toured New Zealand in 1970–71.
 It was Ireland's third Test match, and their twelfth international fixture against England.

 The Test match was part of England's preparations for the 2019 Ashes series.
 Ahead of the Test, the England cricket team visited Ireland in May to play a one-off One Day International (ODI) match.
 Ireland also played a two-day warm-up match against a Middlesex 2nd XI side at the Merchant Taylors' School Ground in Northwood.

 England won the one-off Test match by 143 runs, with Ireland being bowled out for 38 runs in their second innings.